 For nail polish stains on silk or woollen clothes, do not use the previous tricks as they can damage your clothes.
 Carefully rub the excess polish or absorb it with a towel if the stain is recent.
 Then, place a cloth under the clothes, so the stain is facing upwards.
 Get a bit of cotton wool, dampen it with ether and softly rub on the stain.
 If there are still bits, dampen a cloth with 90º alcohol and rub the stain.
 After that, put the clothes item in tepid water, special soap for this kind of clothing and a spoonful of ammonia for each litre of water.

 Try out these methods to get rid of nail polish stains on clothes and forget about them!

-If you want to read similar articles to How to get Rid of Nail Polish Stains on Clothes, we recommend you visit our Home cleaning category.
+If you'd like to read similar articles to How to get Rid of Nail Polish Stains on Clothes, we recommend you browse around our Home cleaning category.

 - Before applying any of these methods on a stain, always try it on a less visible area to make sure it won't damage your clothes.
 Do not continue if it does any harm.